dyvenia/site-thescalableway/src/posts/2024/how-to-setup-data-platform-infrastructure-on-google-cloud-platform-with-terraform.md

 To create a new bucket using the `gcloud CLI`, export the necessary credentials and then proceed with the bucket creation process.

-### Step 9: Exporting Credentials and Setting up New Bucket
+### Step 9: Exporting Credentials and Setting up a New Bucket

-Once we have our service account JSON prepared, export of credentials is necessary to provide Application Default Credentials (ADC):
+Once we have our service account JSON prepared, an export of credentials is necessary to provide Application Default Credentials (ADC):

 `export GOOGLE_APPLICATION_CREDENTIALS=test-project-32206692d146.json`